Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 The front-end code can be considered a reference example of item subscriptions in COMMAND mode.

 The demo includes the following client-side technologies:
-* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in COMMAND mode feeding a [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).
+* A [Subscription](http://www.lightstreamer.com/docs/client_javascript_uni_api/Subscription.html) containing 1 item, subscribed to in <b>COMMAND</b> mode feeding a [DynaGrid](http://www.lightstreamer.com/docs/client_javascript_uni_api/DynaGrid.html).
 Each row of the grid is identified by a unique key.
 For didactic purpose, this example displays the command and key fields, which are usually hidden.
 * The order submission is done by sending a message directly to Lightstreamer Server using the [LightstreamerClient.sendMessage](http://www.lightstreamer.com/docs/client_javascript_uni_api/LightstreamerClient.html#sendMessage) utility.

 Portfolio Demo